transferwise/icons/README.md

 ### React Components

-Each React icon component has optional `title` property in case you want to add more meaning to the icon, the text will be read by Screen Reader.
+Each React icon component has an optional `title` property in case your icon has a semantic meaning, use this property, so it will be visible for Screen Readers.

 ```jsx
 <ActivityIcon title="TW card transcation" />